Each year, a substantial amount of food loss is generated at the primary production stage.

 - 100% online

-- Free certificate upon completion
+- Free digital badge upon completion

 - EIT Food accreditation